pandukaneluwala/PandukaNeluwala.github.io/index.md

 - Awarded the "Migara Ranathunga Trust Award" from the Institute of Engineers Sri lanka (IESL) for best Civil Engineering Undergraduate Training in the year 2012

 ## Grants
+- Multidisciplinary Research Grants, University of Peradeniya, Sri Lanka GN526 (2024) (Co- Investigators)
-- University Research Grants, University of Peradeniya Sri Lanka (2021)
+- University Research Grants, University of Peradeniya, Sri Lanka (2021)
 - Japanese Government (Monbukagakusho: MEXT) Scholarship for PhD students (October 2015 to October 2018)
 - Japanese Government (Monbukagakusho: MEXT) Scholarship for MSc students (October 2013 to October 2015)